SSWConsulting/SSW.Rules.Content/rules/getting-a-busy-person-into-the-meeting/rule.md

 ### Be persistent

-If the meeting should have started and the decision maker has not joined, then add them to the call, ping them again, or call them.

 ::: greybox
+If the meeting has started and someone is missing, then add them to the call.
+Ping them if they dont answer.

-Note: If you don't get a response, tell them *"I will call you towards the end of the meeting for a summary"*, as per [Do you know how to loop someone in at the end of a meeting?](/loop-someone-in)
+If a decision maker is missing from the call and you don't get a response, tell them *"I will call you towards the end of the meeting for a summary"*, as per [Do you know how to loop someone in at the end of a meeting?](/loop-someone-in)
 :::

 Once you have done the above, you can start the meeting without the decision-maker.
 You may choose to start with the less important items in the agenda, or the ones that won't require a final decision ("For information" items) that can be easily summarised at the end of the meeting.